 Step 4.
 Offer of employment

-- after you’ve successfully completed all the previous steps, we will contact you with the results
+If you have successfully completed all the previous steps, we will contact you with the results.

 Classroom and field experience